 We’re not the only ones saying quality trumps all.
 70% of marketers cite the need for higher quality leads in lead generation initiatives.
 Higher conversion rates mean more efficient sales and marketing processes, so you should be doing all you can to improve not only your overall numbers but also the number of quality leads in your marketing funnel.

-The Benefits of Implementing MQLs
+The Benefits of Defining MQLs

 Don’t waste time and effort